 As one of the world's largest employers, UPS employs people across all cultures, backgrounds, lifestyles and experiences.
 We provide opportunities for employees to connect, network and learn from others outside of normal work teams and with different backgrounds and experiences to further our goals.
-We accomplish this through employee training programs and a commitment to employee Business Resource Groups (BRGs).
-Our BRGs include almost 200 chapters worldwide across 11 categories: African American, Asian, Hispanic/Latino, Focus on Abilities, LGBT & Allies, Future Leaders, Multicultural, Parents & Caregivers, Veterans, Women in Operations, and Women's Leadership Development.
-Each BRG is supported by advisors and senior management sponsors.
+We accomplish this through employee training programs and a commitment to employee Business Resource Groups ("BRGs").
+UPS's global BRGs foster a strong culture of diversity and inclusion at the Company and include nearly 200 chapters in 34 countries with more than 15,000 members.
+We support BRGs across 11 categories: African American, Asian, Hispanic/Latino, Focus on Abilities, LGBT & Allies, Millennial, Multicultural, Parents & Caregivers, Veterans, Women in Operations, and Women's Leadership Development.
+All BRGs have executive sponsors and advisors among senior management and sponsors among local management who support their strategy and growth.
+BRG executive sponsors help connect BRGs with people at the highest levels of UPS, so the BRGs can best align their objectives with those of the Company.
+BRGs at UPS make significant contributions to growing the business, developing our people and supporting the communities we serve.

 Our Chief Human Resources Officer also serves as the Chief DEI Officer, a position on the Company's Executive Leadership Team reporting directly to our CEO.
 Our Chief DEI Officer regularly reports directly to the Board of Directors on, among other things, progress towards our goals.
-The Chief DEI Officer also engages with UPS suppliers, customers and other external partners to encourage the adoption of more proactive DEI efforts.
+The Chief DEI Officer also engages with UPS suppliers, customers and other external partners to encourage the adoption of more proactive efforts in these areas.

-UPS's commitment to diversity is reflected in our workforce demographics and DEI aspirational goals
+UPS's commitment to diversity is reflected in our workforce demographics